List of Tohoku Initiatives

 Tohoku Sky Village Project

-Concept by architect SAKO Keiichiro, envisioning elevated towns for areas that are endangered by tsunamis.
+Concept by architect Keiichiro SAKO, envisioning elevated towns for areas that are endangered by tsunamis.
 Communities would be situated on top of a platform, whose base is formed by infrastructure, parking, factories and workshops. (日本語 only)

 Based in: Tokyo